 The century-old automotive industry has been home to digital intervention for the past decade and so.
-With smartphones on the rise and changing human behavior, it has influenced the automotive sector as well.
-This has led to designing connected experiences in the automotive industry.
+With smartphones on the rise and changing human behaviour, it has influenced the automotive sector as well.
+This has led to the designing connected experiences in the automotive industry.
 Advances in connectivity and IoT technologies are opening up a new world of interaction between people and vehicles.
-Modern connected car technology is enabling people to control a number of car functions remotely via smartphone apps, creating entirely new digital-to-physical workflows.
+Modern connected car technology is enabling people to control many car functions remotely via smartphone apps, creating entirely new digital-to-physical workflows.

-While these technological advances have been increasing functionality and ease, they also add to the cognitive load of the driver is not designed well.
+While these technological advances have been increasing functionality and ease, they also add to the cognitive load of the driver and are not designed well.
 Considering the rise of third-party apps in the digital dashboard, we would like to discuss a few design considerations for connected car experiences.

 Reducing the number of taps involved in any task can simplify user flows, and also help us narrow the scope of what in-car apps can do.